harris012/talos-cluster/README.md

 > [!NOTE]
 > For **Talos** skip ahead to ⛵ [**Stage 5**](#-stage-5-install-kubernetes)

-#### k3s

-📍 _Here we will be running an Ansible playbook to prepare your nodes for running a Kubernetes cluster._

-1. Ensure you are able to SSH into your nodes from your workstation using a private SSH key **without a passphrase** (for example using a SSH agent).
-This lets Ansible interact with your nodes.

-3. Install the Ansible dependencies

-    ```sh
-    task ansible:deps
-    ```

-4. Verify Ansible can view your config and ping your nodes

-    ```sh
-    task ansible:list
-    task ansible:ping
-    ```

-5. Run the Ansible prepare playbook (nodes wil reboot when done)

-    ```sh
-    task ansible:run playbook=cluster-prepare
-    ```

 6. Continue on to ⛵ [**Stage 5**](#-stage-5-install-kubernetes)

 ### ⛵ Stage 5: Install Kubernetes